AnguHashBlog/httpclient-only/README.md

 ng g i
 ```

-all `interfaces` are usually consolidated and kept in the `models` folder, they are not `types`
+all `interfaces` are usually consolidated and kept in the `models` folder, they are not called `types`.
+Can you guess in which other Js Framework they are called types? 😉
 - Using a `service` is a better approach than making the http calls directly in the component.

+## Styling & Theming

-When it comes to styling & theming - I have not implemented a lot to this app since I do not like this method.
+I have not implemented a lot of styling to this app since I do not like this method.
 Some may find it simpler and it is since it only covers a case of a tiny app.

-## Within a small app or a code snippet - everything works great and there are no concerns.
+## Within a small app or a code snippet - everything works fine and there are no concerns.

 Since the rest of the apps here include a much more complete structure and a ton of added features, this approach is not applicable.

-Still, I am including it in case someone is curious and wants to explore it.
+Still, I am including it in case someone is curious and wants to explore it but it is only for that - exploration.